mmbednarek/minecpp/README.md

 Engine is a main service that actually processes game logic, generates terrain, etc.
 It doesn't actually implement Minecraft protocol.
 Game needs to connect to front service.
-Configuration file can be provided with `CONFIG_FILE` environmental variable.
+Configuration file can be provided with `CONFIG_FILE` environmental obj_variable.
 Example configuration for the engine.

 ```yaml